 - I don’t care, at the end of the day, what your character looks like–unless something about their physicality is important to plot or story, it’s likely arbitrary

-- Characterizing details have emotional resonance–when we see Laura tug at her sweater, we get a sense of something else that might be going on beneath the surface
+- Details that enhance characterization have emotional resonance–when we see Laura tug at her sweater, we get a sense of something else that might be going on beneath the surface

 - This information broadcasts into the future–we get the sense that what we learn here will come back at some point in the story and be relevant

-When you’re dealing with character, and especially at the beginning of your book–whether novel or picture book!–make sure you are choosing details and actions that do double duty and flesh out character on a more emotional level for your reader.
+When you’re creating characters, and especially at the beginning of your book–whether novel or picture book!–make sure you are choosing details and actions that do double duty and flesh out character on a more emotional level for your reader.
 You can talk about their favorite fast food and music all day long, but that has a very limited reach.
 It’s when we know them in action and in relationship to other characters that they truly come alive.